How to copy contacts from your old phone to your iPhone

 How you'll do it

 1. Connect your old phone to your computer with a USB data cable.
+If you don't have one that came with your phone, you can find one on Amazon for about $10 or less.

 2. Copy your old phone's contacts to your computer using DataPilot, which works with all major phone types (download here and install on your computer).